 Ordinarily, we’d lean toward Two Pinocchios on this kind of claim, but given the murkiness of foreign policy decisions and choices, we will settle at One.

 Update, Oct.
-2, 2014: An excerpt from former Defense Secretary Leon Panetta’s memoir makes us wonder if we should withdraw the Pinocchio.
+2, 2014: An excerpt from former Defense Secretary Leon Panetta’s memoir made us conclude that we should withdraw the Pinocchio.
 “Privately, the various leadership factions in Iraq all confided that they wanted some U.S. forces to remain as a bulwark against sectarian violence.
 But none was willing to take that position publicly,” writes Panetta, who pins the blame on the White House for failing to use its leverage to get a deal.
 “To my frustration, the White House coordinated the negotiations but never really led them.
-Officials there seemed content to endorse an agreement if State and Defense could reach one, but without the President’s active advocacy, al-Maliki was allowed to slip away.”
+Officials there seemed content to endorse an agreement if State and Defense could reach one, but without the President’s active advocacy, Maliki was allowed to slip away.”

 Send us facts to check by filling out this form